yaybu/yaybu/docs/encryption.rst

+.. _encryption:

 ==============================================
 Protecting your secrets, keys and certificates
 ==============================================

-Yaybu natively supports the use of GPG as a way to protect both secret variables in your configuration files and the use of encrypted assets when using the Provisioner part.
+Yaybu natively supports the use of GPG as a way to protect both secret variables in your configuration files and the use of encrypted assets when using the :ref:`Provisioner <provisioner>` part.

 Installing GPG
 ==============